onera/std_e/doc/user_manual/multi_dimensional_arrays.rst

 Rank-reducing views
 ^^^^^^^^^^^^^^^^^^^

-A --rank-reducing view-- is created from a multi-dimensional array by --fixing one or several axes-- at a specific (multi-)index.
-The most common examples would be to take a --row-- or a --column-- of a two-dimensional array.
+A **rank-reducing view** is created from a multi-dimensional array by **fixing one or several axes** at a specific (multi-)index.
+The most common examples would be to take a **row** or a **column** of a two-dimensional array.

-Depending on the memory ordering of the multi-dimensional array, rank-reducing views can be --contiguous-memory preserving-- or --strided--.
+Depending on the memory ordering of the multi-dimensional array, rank-reducing views can be **contiguous-memory preserving** or **strided**.
 For example, with Fortran order, columns are contiguous in memory, while rows are strided.

 Contiguous-memory views
 """""""""""""""""""""""

 With Fortran order, contiguous (non-strided) sub-arrays are possible if the fixed axes are the rightmost ones.
-In --std_e--, contiguous-memory sub-arrays are created with the :cpp:`make_sub_array` function.
+In **std_e**, contiguous-memory sub-arrays are created with the :cpp:`make_sub_array` function.

 .. literalinclude:: /../std_e/multi_array/multi_array/test/multi_array_types.test.cpp
   :language: C++